smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 The contract should own enough LINK to pay the specified fee.
 The beginner walkthrough explains how to [fund your contract](../fund-your-contract/).

+Note, the below values have to be configured correctly for VRF requests to work.
+You can find the respective values for your network in the [VRF Contracts page](../vrf-contracts).
+- `LINK Token` - LINK token address on the corresponding network (Ethereum, Polygon, BSC, etc)
+- `VRF Coordinator` - address of the Chainlink VRF Coordinator
+- `Key Hash` - public key against which randomness is generated
+- `Fee` - fee required to fulfill a VRF request

 > 🚧 Security Considerations
 >
 > If your contract could have multiple VRF requests in flight simultaneously, you must ensure that the order in which the VRF responses arrive cannot be used to manipulate your contract's user-significant behavior.